cookpete/auto-changelog/README.md

 auto-changelog --compare-url https://example.com/repo/compare/{from}...{to}
 ```

+#### Add to an existing changelog

+If you’d like to keep an existing changelog below your generated one, just add `<!-- auto-changelog-above -->` to your current changelog.
+The generated changelog will be added above this token, and anything below will remain.

 #### Configuration

 You can set any option in `package.json` under the `auto-changelog` key, using camelCase options.